Yes, if you hold a GED diploma, there’s nothing that should hold you back from enrolling in a community college.

 When you take the GED subtests, you can earn a College-Ready score in all of the four subtests, 165 and up.
 This indicates that you have demonstrated to be ready to successfully attend credit-bearing college-level academic programs.

 This also means that, depending on the school, you may be exempt from having to take a college entrance placement test or attending remedial classes before you’ll be allowed to enroll in college courses.

 Some students earn a GED score that’s high enough to attain the GED College-Ready Plus College Credit status (175 and up).
 You will generally have the requirement of taking a college entrance test waived (depending on the school) and, additionally, you may qualify for receiving up to 10 college credits, depending as well on the school and the subject field.

 This will actually save you a lot of money and time since you’ll not be required to take extra classes to qualify for college-level coursework.
 Keep in mind, though, that awarding college credits is at the discretion of the university or college you apply to.

 Having attained College Ready + Credit GED scores can earn you up to 3 Science credits, 3 Social Studies credits, 3 Mathematics credits, and 1 Humanities credit.

 Our support includes numerous free self-paced video lessons, practice tests, and quizzes that cover all subject matter that’s on the GED exam.
-Taking practice tests allows you to discover which areas you need to focus on and require most of your precious study time.
+Taking practice tests allows you to discover which areas you need to focus on and which require most of your precious study time.

 Well, when you have graduated from college with an academic degree, most employers probably don’t care, or usually don’t even want to know, whether you did so with a GED or with a high school diploma.